Pediatric Infectious Diseases Program Curriculum

 Clinical Training

-Clinical training is divided into three blocks over the three-year period, with six months in the first years, and an additional three months during each of the second and third years.
+Clinical training is divided over the three-year period with generally six months in the distributed in the first year, and an additional three months distributed during each of the second and third years.
 Training includes infectious diseases as applied to all aspects of pediatrics, including neonatology, intensive care, hematology and oncology, bone marrow and solid organ transplantation, immunology and HIV infection, and other subspecialties in both inpatient and outpatient settings.
-The program also includes formal training in clinical microbiology, molecular diagnostics and infection control, and participation in epidemiology, biostatistics, study design or clinical investigation courses offered through the Bloomberg School of Public Health.

 Research Training

-- We do not require that fellows find funding for their salary support unless they stay beyond the three-year contractual period.
-However, fellows are required to submit at least two training level grants, guided by their mentor, to begin to develop skills in grant writing and to facilitate their research project development.
+Our second- and third-year fellows fellows are devoted to a project, under the direct supervision of a faculty member, that is selected by the fellow and approved the Fellowship Program Committee.
+The purpose of this training is to develop clinical or bench research skills for an anticipated career in academic medicine.
+We do not require that fellows find funding for their salary support unless they stay beyond the three-year contractual period.
+However, fellows are encouraged to submit training level grants, guided by their mentor, to begin to learn skills in grant writing and to facilitate their research project development.

-Trainee’s Supervisory and Patient Care Responsibilities
+Trainee’s Supervisory Responsibilities

-Fellows have the opportunity to teach and mentor residents and medical students at Johns Hopkins during rounds.
+Fellows have the opportunity to teach and mentor residents and medical students at Johns Hopkins during clinical service.
 In addition, they participate in formal case presentations and lectures to residents throughout their fellowship, as well as a formal talk to the general pediatricians at an annual Johns Hopkins meeting during their third year.